 The temperature and ventilation of the workshop are the things to consider when it comes to predicting how fast a coat of shellac dries.

 Given the right temperature and ventilation, one layer can dry as fast as 30 minutes!
 However, it would still be best to practice caution and wait a few more hours to apply shellac again.

 The recommended waiting time is four hours between shellac coats to allow the finish to settle and dry thoroughly.
 Applying shellac coats too early will indeed affect the overall quality.

 For those living in highly humid areas, the coats of shellac will dry much slower.
 It might take about twelve hours to dry completely!
 If that were your case, let it dry overnight.

 Should You Sand The Final Coats Of Shellac?

-While not necessary, sanding the final coat of shellac using 180-220 grit sandpaper can help remove imperfections and create a smooth surface.
+Sanding the final coat of shellac with 180-220 grit sandpaper is not necessary, but it can be done to help remove imperfections and achieve a smoother surface if desired.

 This is optional since the sanding smothered a few coats and gave them good adhesion.
 For that, the last coat no longer needs a good adhesion.